-The pain and other symptoms people with this disorder feel are real, and are not created or faked on purpose (malingering).
+The pain and other symptoms people with this disorder feel are real, and are not created or faked on purpose.

-However, patients who have a somatization disorder seem to experience pain or other symptoms in a way that increases the level of pain.
+But patients who have SSD seem to experience pain or other symptoms in a way that increases the level of pain.
 Pain and worry create a cycle that is hard to break.

 People who have a history of physical or sexual abuse are more likely to have this disorder.
-However, not every person with a somatization disorder has a history of abuse.
+But not every person with SSD has a history of abuse.

-As researchers study the connections between the brain and body, there is more evidence that emotional well-being affects the way in which people perceive pain and other symptoms.
+As researchers study the connections between the brain and body, there is more evidence that emotional well-being affects the way people perceive pain and other symptoms.

-People with this disorder have many physical complaints that last for years.
+People with SSD have many physical complaints that last for years.
 Most often, the complaints involve chronic pain and problems with the digestive system, nervous system, and reproductive system.

 The symptoms often interfere with work and relationships, and lead to many visits to different health care providers.